Lennartstachowiak/maze-runner-api/README.md

-# Maze runner backend
+# Maze Runner Backend

 ## Description

-This is the backend for https://github.com/Lennartstachowiak/maze-runner-website.
+This is the backend for [Maze Runner Website](https://github.com/Lennartstachowiak/maze-runner-website).
-Here the user authentication and authorisation is handled, the maze and user data is managed, the data is handled with the database, algorithms are executed and mazes are generated.
+The user authentication and authorisation is handled, the maze and user data is managed, the data is handled with the database, algorithms are executed and mazes are generated here.

 # Getting Started